King Shaka International Airport: Traffic and statistics

-Prior to the COVID-19 pandemic, King Shaka International Airport handled 6.1 million passengers in the 2019–2020 financial year, with the majority (5.7 million) being domestic passengers, 393,309 being international, and a small percentage of traffic being classified as "unscheduled".
-50,753 aircraft traffic movements were recorded; the majority again being domestic services.
+King Shaka International Airport handled 5.04 million passengers in the 2024–2025 financial year, with the majority (4.7 million) being domestic passengers, 324,919 being international, and a small percentage of traffic being classified as "unscheduled".
+40,935 aircraft traffic movements were recorded; the majority again being domestic services.
 The impact of the COVID-19 pandemic on travel resulted in passenger numbers plummeting: only 1,5 million passengers were recorded during the 2020-2021 financial year; a decrease of 75.4%.
-International travel was hardest hit, with a decrease in international passenger numbers of 94.4% being recorded.
+International travel was hardest hit, with a decrease in international passenger numbers of 94.4% recorded.

 The statistics place King Shaka International Airport as the third busiest airport in South Africa, behind both OR Tambo International Airport in Johannesburg and Cape Town International Airport.

 The following tables list passenger and air traffic statistics for King Shaka International Airport as published by Airports Company South Africa.
 Statistics run between April and March the following year.